-- Severe malnutrition, defined as Body Mass Index < 16. - Unable to take medication by the oral route. - Pregnancy or breast-feeding (for women of child-bearing potential, a urine pregnancy test will be performed within 24 hours prior to the start of treatment). - Clinically significant medical condition (other than HAT) that could, in the opinion of the Investigator, jeopardise the patient's safety or interfere with participation in the study, including, but not limited to significant liver or cardiovascular disease, suspected or proven active infection (including HIV infection), CNS trauma or seizure disorder, coma or consciousness disturbances. - Severely deteriorated general status, including as a result of cardiovascular shock, respiratory distress or end-stage disease. - Any condition (excluding HAT-specific symptoms) that affects the patient's ability to communicate with the Investigator as required to complete the study.

-- Any contraindication to imidazole drugs, i.e. known hypersensitivity to imidazoles. - Prior treatment for HAT in the previous 2 years. - Prior enrolment in the study or prior intake of fexinidazole. - Foreseeable difficulty complying with follow-up, including migrant worker, refugee status, itinerant trader. - Active alcohol or drug addiction.
+- Body weight strictly less than 20 Kg; - Severe malnutrition, defined as Body Mass Index < 16. (-2 standard deviation); - Unable to take medication by the oral route; - Pregnancy or breast-feeding; - Clinically significant medical condition (other than HAT) that could, in the opinion of the Investigator, jeopardise the patient's safety or interfere with participation in the study, including, but not limited to significant liver or cardiovascular disease, suspected or proven active infection (including HIV infection), CNS trauma or seizure disorder, coma or consciousness disturbances; - Severely deteriorated general status, including as a result of cardiovascular shock, respiratory distress or end-stage disease; - Any condition (excluding HAT-specific symptoms) that affects the patient's ability to communicate with the Investigator as required to complete the study; - Any contraindication to imidazole drugs, i.e. known hypersensitivity to imidazoles; - Prior treatment for HAT in the previous 2 years; - Prior enrolment in the study or prior intake of fexinidazole; - Foreseeable difficulty complying with follow-up, including family of migrant workers, refugee status, itinerant trader, etc.; - Active alcohol or drug addiction.